Gestapo: Operations in Nazi-occupied territories

 As an instrument of Nazi power, terror, and repression, the Gestapo operated throughout occupied Europe.
 Much like their affiliated organisations, the SS and the SD, the Gestapo "played a leading part" in enslaving and deporting workers from occupied territory, torturing and executing civilians, singling out and murdering Jews, and subjecting Allied prisoners of war to terrible treatment.
 To this end, the Gestapo was "a vital component both in Nazi repression and the Holocaust."
 Once the German armies advanced into enemy territory, they were accompanied by Einsatzgruppen staffed by officers from the Gestapo and Kripo, who usually operated in the rear areas to administer and police the occupied land.
 Whenever a region came fully under German military occupational jurisdiction, the Gestapo administered all executive actions under the military commander's authority, albeit operating relatively independent of it.

+A former partisan and Soviet officer named Hersch Gurewicz attested to the torture methods used by the Gestapo.
+He recalled a partisan was strapped to a table in a room and "a German turned the lever and the table moved apart in sections like a rack.
+The man screamed and his leg bones snapped through his skin.
+The lever turned again and his arms ripped in jagged tears.
+After the man fainted, his torturers shot him dead."
+He also claimed that he had been strapped down and a wire slowly forced up his nose, into his lung, causing him to go unconscious.
+Later he was tied to a horse, which was made to gallop full speed, and recalled being smashed into the ground repeatedly, before being knocked out by a solid object.